 1. Telemedicine: In addition to traditional office visits, we are temporarily offering telemedicine appointments.
 If you have respiratory symptoms or a fever, one of our providers will see you via telemedicine that day.
 If needed, we will schedule a follow up in-office appointment.
 We are also offering telemedicine visits for other cases.
 Please call the office to see if this style of visit would be appropriate for you.

 2. Triage: Patients are screened for symptoms of COVID-19 before scheduling.
 Patients who have symptoms of COVID-19 are seen via telemedicine, and not in the office for the safety of both patients and staff.

 3. Transmission Prevention: As always, we keep our office extremely clean and patients rooms are always cleaned between visits.
 Patients are checked in using individual rooms to avoid lobby crowding.
-No visitors will be aloud during patient visits, but are encouraged to wait in their car if accompanying patients to appointments.
 We are follow CDC guidelines for personal protective equipment and transmission reduction.
 We encourage patients to follow CDC guidelines including: social distancing, good hand hygiene, covering coughs, wearing masks, cleaning surfaces and avoiding face touching.
 If symptomatic, please self-quarantine and call the office for guidance.